cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

       - apparently, however, others have made it work
     - **use the keyboard** to select a menu option to create a new file by template

+#### Tasks
+- top-level Task normally named for an issue
+  - &lt;Proj&gt;#&lt;issueNum&gt; &lt;issueSummary&gt;,
+    using the full project and issue names as proposed by IntelliJ
+- branch name abbreviated by hand from IntelliJ-proposed branch name
+  - edit to &lt;ph&gt;&lt;issueNum&gt;-&lt;abbreviatedIssueName&gt;,
+    where 'ph' is a hardcoded project name

 #### folder .cebcar
 - folder .cebcar, at root level of repository, is available for use by scripting operations

 ## Using WebStorm
 ### Open Repository as Project